 Yep!
 This is an easy Italian slider recipe.
 What more can I say?
 It’s simple, super easy to make and incredibly delicious.
-Oh.. and pretty darn cheesy too… and who doesn’t like cheesy in any slider recipe?
-If you don’t like cheesy slider recipes – we can’ be friends.
-Just kidding… kinda. 🙂
+Oh.. and pretty darn cheesy too… and who doesn’t like cheesy?

 There’s not much to say about these cute little sammiches except they’re super easy, super tasty and can easily feed a crowd!
+With minimal effort, these adorable little munchies will bring smiles to all who sample them!
+And then just watch.. everyone wants the recipe – this can be our little wonderful secret!
 Wanna know how to make these easy italian sliders?

 How do I make these super easy Italian sliders?.. (you might ask)…

 You want to start off with a dozen tray buns.
 Or rolls, Or whatever you might want to call them.
-They should be connected though so that it makes making the sliders so much easier.
+They should be connected so that it makes making the sliders so much easier.
 Yes.. waaay easier.
-That’s why I called these easy italian sliders.
-LOL
+No one wants to be making these one at a time.

 Spread the buns with the grainy mustard.
 No grainy mustard?
 No problem, use: